 Chase Ultimate Rewards points do not expire as long as your credit card account is open.
+However, those points will expire if you close your account before redeeming or transferring your rewards.

 For example, if you earn a welcome bonus from the Chase Sapphire Preferred® Card, and then close the card before using your points, they’ll be gone forever.